Hermsd/Project-1-Deploying-ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

 Additionally, by routing user requests evenly across a group of servers, load balancers minimize the likelihood of downtime.
 They do this by rerouting traffic to other servers in the group if one should fail, resluting in eliminating a single point of failure if the network is attacked.